 - Do I need contingent beneficiaries?
 It is not required, but it is an excellent idea.
 If you haven’t named a contingent beneficiary and your primary dies before you, or at the same time, the asset distribution will be handled according to the rules in your retirement plan or IRA upon your death.

 - Can I name a beneficiary who is not my spouse?
 Yes, however, some plans do require spousal consent in that situation.
 Also, keep in mind that some non-spousal beneficiaries may have different options available to them when it comes time for asset distribution.

 - Can I name a trust as beneficiary?
 Absolutely, however, be careful.
 Naming a trust as beneficiary can give you flexibility for overseeing the distribution of assets, but it can also impact taxes and how mandatory minimum distributions are taken out of retirement accounts.

 - Can I create a beneficiary for non-qualified accounts that don’t normally have a beneficiary designation?
 Yes, this is most common with brokerage accounts or bank accounts.
 The most common method is to include TOD (transfer on death) instructions.
 This does not create joint ownership on the account but does provide for direction of where the assets go without having to probate the assets.

 This list certainly does not exhaust all the questions and planning opportunities that surround the issue, however, what is key is that it is considered and reviewed on a regular basis.
-As mentioned earlier, if you haven’t recently reviewed all the beneficiaries on your current or former employer’s retirement accounts, IRA’s, insurance products, annuities, and after tax account with TOD instructions, I encourage you to take the time soon as this can be a much bigger issue than an annual tax return.
+As mentioned earlier, if you haven’t recently reviewed all the decisions regarding designating beneficiaries on your current or former employer’s retirement accounts, IRA’s, insurance products, annuities, and after tax account with TOD instructions, I encourage you to take the time soon as this can be a much bigger issue than an annual tax return.